dicepencilpaper/emprise/A Daring Emprise V2.md

 # A Daring Emprise
-Medieval fantasy role-playing game by Dice Pencil and paper.
+Medieval fantasy role-playing game by Dice Pencil & Paper.

-## Welcome, daring adventurer!
+## Welcome!

 This is a world of low fantasy and high stakes!
 Take your adventurer to dangerous quests into dark caves, mysterious dungeons, mystical towers, and more.
 It is a world of low technology, warring kindgoms, and dangerous monsters lurking everywhere.
 Be courageous, be brave, don your armor, and create stories that will be retold for ages!

-## Participants
+### Participants

-A session of A Daring Emprise is composed of one to four people that will be controlling their *adventurers*, and one player who is in charge of presenting the situations, scenes, and controlling the rest of the universe's entities.
+A session of A Daring Emprise is composed of one to four people that will be playing with their *adventurers*, and one player who is in charge of presenting the situations, scenes, and controlling the rest of the universe's entities.
 This player is known as the *coordinator*, as they take care of running the game in an orderly fashion and making sure things are fair for everyone.

 ## The adventurer

-Asa player, you participate in this world through your *adventurer*, a daring, courageous individual that is ready to face whatever fate throws at them!
+Your adventurer is a daring, courageous individual that is ready to face whatever fate throws at them!
 Your adventurer will have two to four _professions_, which determine the skills and abilities they possess.
 The number of professions picked is up to the player.

 ### Professions